-We’ve just received a directive to reform our vocabulary in compliance with The Criminal Justice Reform Phrase Guide authored by The Opportunity Agenda, a progressive propaganda outfit describing itself as a “social justice communication lab” that “shapes compelling messages and narratives” to combat “well-financed communication efforts that support inequitable and unjust policies.”
+The latest decree from the boss is to reform our vocabulary in compliance with The Criminal Justice Reform Phrase Guide authored by The Opportunity Agenda, a propaganda machine describing itself as a “social justice communication lab” that “shapes compelling messages and narratives” to combat “well-financed communication efforts that support inequitable and unjust policies.”

 The Guide sets out “Five Tips for Language That Changes Hearts and Minds,” #1 being “People, Not Labels.”
 Thus, we speak not of prisoners, but of “People who are currently incarcerated.”
 Ex-Cons should be called “People who have paid their debt to society.”
-Offenders are “People who have committed offenses.”
+Neighborhoods aren’t to be called “dangerous,” let alone “crime-prone,” but “Communities experiencing high levels of violence.”

-Burglars are “People who do not have the house keys,” and drug dealers are “People whose merchandise lacks FDA approval.”
-JUST KIDDING, sorry, sorry, sorry.
-But when it comes to describing People who have committed offenses, there’s not much you can teach a defense lawyer about euphemism.
+Burglars, we could add, should be called, “People who do not have the house keys,” and drug dealers called “People whose merchandise lacks FDA approval.”
+Really, when it comes to describing “people who have committed offenses,” there’s not much you can teach a defense lawyer about euphemism.

 Under Tip #2, one eschews the terms “racial disparities” and “gaps,” substituting “Obstacles to Equal Justice, Discriminatory School Discipline, Racial Profiling and Unconscious Bias resulting in unequal rates of arrest, incarceration, long sentences.”
 Which makes for a very long sentence indeed.